devm1023/ML_project/_posts/2016-08-10-mathematical-thinking.markdown

 So when I started learning Mathematics 2 days ago, I realized a few things.
 I started loving Mathematics and now learning it in a way I have never imagined.
 The way mathematics is learned is the reason people hate it.
 Mathematics is abstract in nature, is a wrong belief people hold in general.
 On the flip side it is true that the way people learn/have been taught is abstract in nature.

 Learning mathematics can be very fun.
 Mathematics is all around us.
-Here are a few more important dis-beliefs about Mathematics…
+Here are a few more important dis-beliefs about Mathematics:
 - Some people have inherent capabilities to do well in math, a math person
 - Mathematics can never be related to real life and learned with analogies
 - Mathematics is just abstract